BD+20 2457

-BD+20 2457 is a 10th-magnitude K-type bright giant star located approximately 5,400 light-years away in the constellation of Leo.
+BD+20 2457 is a 10th-magnitude K-type bright giant star located approximately 4,800 light-years away in the constellation of Leo.
 The name refers to the Bonner Durchmusterung star catalog.
-This star is very metal-poor, containing only 10% as enriched with elements heavier than hydrogen and helium as the Sun.
+This star contains a very small amount of metals, containing only 10% as enriched with elements heavier than hydrogen and helium as the Sun.

 On June 10, 2009, two planets were announced to be orbiting the star, with minimum masses 21.4 and 12.5 times the mass of Jupiter and orbital periods of 380 and 622 days for the inner and outer planets, respectively.
 A dynamical analysis reveals that the proposed system is unstable on astronomically short timescales and so the suggested planetary configuration is unlikely to be correct: further data is needed to determine a physically plausible explanation for the radial velocity variations.
+This conclusion of a dynamical unstable system depends on the planets masses.
+A later study found lower masses, which could increase the long-term stability.